FritzBetz/pcd2bin_auto/README.md

 ## About ##
+This project is a Fork from https://github.com/Yuseung-Na/pcd2bin

+It includes requirements.txt for easier installation, and batch converts .pcd files from a folder, if its name is given in `--pcg_path` arg, automatically creates target folder in directory of script

 This code is about .pcd to .bin converting tool.
 PointCloud(.pcd) file includes `x, y, z, intensity, (ring, time)` data.